skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 Using On-Demand Instances
 --------------------------------

-The same ``sky job launch`` and YAML interfaces can run jobs on auto-recovering on-demand instances.
+The same ``sky jobs launch`` and YAML interfaces can run jobs on auto-recovering on-demand instances.
 This is useful to have SkyPilot monitor any underlying machine failures and transparently recover the job.